-FAQs for Brow Lift
+FAQs for Endoscopic Brow Lift Surgery

 A brow lift – also known as a forehead lift – pulls the skin above the eyebrows upwards to lift up the skin that causes an overhang or ‘hooding’ on the eyelids, while simultaneously smoothing out any horizontal wrinkles on the forehead.